ni/nimble/packages/nimble-components/src/toggle-button/toggle-button.spec.md

 -   As with the `nimble-button`, the `nimble-toggle-button` will manage the internal ARIA labels to ensure that an icon-only button is accessible
 -   The `nimble-toggle-button` can be pressed (and therefore toggled) in the same manners as a button: clicking, 'Enter' key, or 'Space' key
 -   In the HTML template, the `role` will be specified as `button` and `aria-pressed` will be set to match the value of the `checked` attribute

+_Testing_

+Because the FAST switch's template will not be used directly, tests related to logic in the template will be added within `nimble-components` for the toggle button.
+For example, tests that assert that the button has the correct role, aria-pressed value, and tab index will be added within nimble.
+These tests can be based largely on the [FAST switch's tests](https://github.com/microsoft/fast/blob/2cbba7d9ed4900ef2c69d0a9721cc98d742a583d/packages/web-components/fast-foundation/src/switch/switch.spec.ts).

 ## Example usage